weblabsaus/venge.io/README.md

 2. Read the 'READ ME!.txt' for shortcuts!
 3. Have fun playing!

-### For Mac:
-1. Launch the NeXi-Client-Mac.dmg file.
-2. Drag the Nexi Client App to your Applications folder.

-### For Linux:
+### For Other Platforms:
-Coming soon!
+{NOT SUPPORTED AT THE MOMENT}

 ## Contact

-To report issues or enquire about something, you may join the [NeXi Hub](https://discord.gg/vQZbaT6).
+To report issues or inquire about something, join the [NeXi Hub](https://discord.gg/vQZbaT6).

 ## Credits

-Developed in collaboration by NeXi2k, Urban and Syn7ax.
+Developed in collaboration with NeXi2k, Urban, Syn7ax and Izzibaby.